millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide200.md

 ## Objectives

-- Learn how to import notes into the BDCS-CE Notebook
+- Learn how to import notes into the BDC Notebook
-- Learn how to work with the BDCS-CE Notebook
+- Learn how to work with the BDC Notebook
 - Learn about the Citi Bike dataset and upload it to Oracle CLoud Storage Object Store
 - Learn how to work with Hive

 ## Required Artifacts

-- A running BDCS-CE instance and Storage Cloud Object Store instance, created as per the instructions in lab 100.
-These instructions included the use of a special "bootstrap.sh" script which setup the BDCS-CE environment for this workshop.
+- A running BDC instance and Storage Cloud Object Store instance, created as per the instructions in lab 100.
+These instructions included the use of a special "bootstrap.sh" script which sets up the BDC environment for this workshop.

-## Connect to the BDCS-CE Console
+## Connect to the BDC Console

 ### **STEP 1**: Navigate/login to the Oracle Cloud My Services Dashboard

 - ![](images/300/snap0011988.jpg)

-### **STEP 2**: Navigate to the My Services page for your BDCS-CE cluster
+### **STEP 2**: Navigate to the My Services page for your BDC cluster

 - ![](images/300/snap0011989.jpg)

 ### **STEP 3**: Launch the Big Data Cluster Console

-- Launch the Big Data Cluster Console for your BDCS-CE cluster.
+- Launch the Big Data Cluster Console for your BDC cluster.
 If this is your first time, you will likely need to allow your browser to accept the self-signed certificate for the web console application.
 - You will be asked to provide a username/password.
-Use the username and password you defined earlier when you created the BDCS-CE instance (the username defaults to bdcsce_admin).
+Use the username and password you defined earlier when you created the BDC instance (the username defaults to bdcsce_admin).
   ![](images/300/firstLogin.gif)

-# Learn the basics of the BDCS-CE Notebook
+# Learn the basics of the BDC Notebook

 ## Open and run the first Tutorial note in the notebook